 • Grange Mutual offers the cheapest car insurance for a full coverage policy (100/300/100) in Ohio.

-State laws require all drivers to maintain a minimum level of car insurance coverage, also known as the state’s minimum coverage requirements.
-In Ohio, you must have at least the following insurance coverage on your car.
+Ohio requires all drivers to carry a minimum amount of car insurance, known as the state’s minimum coverage requirements.
+It means that your policy must include at least:

 Minimum coverageMinimum limit